-The World Health Organisation states that mental health is a "state of well-being in which every individual realises his or her own potential, can cope with normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community".
+The World Health Organization states that mental health is a "state of well-being in which every individual realizes his or her own potential, can cope with normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community".

 Many people with mental health problems delay seeking help or do not seek help.
 The longer people delay getting help and support, the more difficult their recovery can be.
 MHFAiders can encourage people to seek help early.

 Mental health first aid has been found to be effective.
 Several research studies have shown that training in Mental Health First Aid results in better knowledge, attitudes and help-giving.
 Breaking down the stigma and discrimination that is associated with mental health problems, the MHFAiders can challenge these thoughts.

 Like traditional first aid, mental health first aid is a set of practical strategies that support a person who is developing a mental health problem or experiencing a mental health crisis, until professional help is sought, or the crisis resolves.

 MHFA provides people with skills which they will most likely use at one point in their lives.

 People with mental health problems may at times not have insight that they need help or maybe unaware that effective help is available to them.
 In addition, professional help is not always easily available.
 Members of the public can offer immediate first aid and assist the person to get appropriate professional help and support.

 Many people are not well informed about how to recognize mental health problems, how to respond to the person, and what effective treatments are available.
 MHFA will teach them this.

 Standard Mental Health First Aid Course:

 This 12-hour Accredited Course teaches adults how to provide mental health first aid to friends, family and co-workers.